mahiki/java-sedge/README.md

 ### Intro to Programming in Java, Robert Sedgewick
 *Exercises from the book and experimentation in java paradigms*

+very cool stuff to play and learn with, the [booksite has sample code](http://introcs.cs.princeton.edu/java/home/)

 #### Contents
 ###### Elements of Programming
 - 1.1 Hello World